 I got hit hard with cyclical bouts of depression and anxiety this year.
 The more I’ve shared it here on Little Grey Box, the more people have spoken about their own experiences and offered up their support and kindness.
 It’s taught me that it’s okay to go through these periods of depression and anxiety.
 It’s also taught me that I can get through them and that they don’t define me.

 Toward the end of this year, I made the decision to try and treat people how I want to be treated.
 I decided I want to spread kindness, respect and positivity and by treating others that way, I’d receive it back.
 It’s a work in progress because we all have our off-days and bad moments but I’m working hard at it.
 I treat everyone equally, from CEO’s to service staff and, I gotta say, it has made a huge difference to my life.
-I’ve started talking with people, particularly hard-working service staff, who are having a bad day for a number of reasons, and met their frustration with kindness, patience and really good, upbeat energy and seen their demeanour change.
+I’ve started talking with people, particularly hard-working service staff, who are having a bad day for a number of reasons, and met their frustration with kindness, patience and really good, upbeat energy and have seen their demeanour change.
 That’s the power one person can have!
 By simply being kind and sharing your good energy with someone else, you can turn their whole day around.
 In each of those situations, something good has come out of it and it’s helped me realise how powerful my energy is and how important it is to use it for the better.

 12. You never know what someone is going through